Root (board game): Digital edition

 Root: Digital Edition was released in September 2020 by Dire Wolf on the PC, iOS and Android platforms, followed by a Nintendo Switch version in November 2021.
 The PC version was praised by Jason Ornleas from GamingTrend, who praised the tutorial, aesthetics, soundtrack and strategy, but criticised the quickness of the AI turns and the lack of an undo button.
 In their list of the best board games of 2020, Vulture named the digital version of Root as the best board game app, complimenting the animations, AI, and in-game tutorial.
 Theel from Polygon also recommended the Nintendo Switch adaptation, praised the addition of new modes, and concluded that it "accomplishes the unenviable task of bringing its machinations to the screen", but critiqued the lack of group dynamics.

 In recent updates, the game has addressed many of critiques, adding an undo button and challenges that can be played in the solo game mode.
-The digital edition also has DLC equivalent to the physical expansions to the game excluding the marauders and hirelings expansions.
-DLC for The Riverfolk Expansion, The Underworld Expansion, The Clockwork Expansion, The Exiles and Partisans Deck, and The Vagabond Pack.
+The digital edition also has DLC equivalents to the physical expansions.
 Additional challenges for the solo game mode and achievements are included with each DLC.